Lab Expectations

 Graduate Mentors

 Participating undergraduate students are required to meet regularly with their lab mentor.
 Lab graduate mentors are expected to provide the necessary guidance for the Uplift participant to achieve the goals of the 8-Week and 16-Week programs.
-On the other hand, STEM Routes graduate mentors are tasked with meeting with the participants to discuss their own graduate school path, guidance on preparing for a STEM career, and cultural mentorship regarding challenges unique to underrepresented, low-income, and/or first-generation students, such as how to thrive in a field that they may not envision themselves belonging to.
-STEM Routes is currently developing mentorship training programs to teach lab and STEM Routes graduate students culturally competent mentorship skills.
-Lab graduate mentors are required to either attend a one-hour live training session or complete a self-paced course to ensure they are equipped with skills to support an undergraduate mentee who may not be represented in the lab environment.
+On the other hand, STEM Routes graduate mentors will meet weekly with students for workshops that will provide guidance on preparing for a STEM career.
+Moreover, STEM Routes mentors provide cultural mentorship regarding challenges unique to underrepresented, low-income, and/or first-generation students, such as how to thrive in a field that they may not envision themselves belonging to.
+We have developed a mentorship training program to teach lab and STEM Routes graduate students culturally competent mentorship skills.
+Lab graduate mentors are required to attend a one-hour live training session to ensure they are equipped with skills to support an undergraduate mentee who may not be represented in the lab environment.